What to expect after surgery for bowel cancer

-- While you are in hospital you will have to wear compression stockings to keep the blood flowing in your legs.
+- In hospital you will have to wear compression stockings to keep the blood flowing in your legs.

 - You will also be given a daily injection of a blood thinner to reduce the risk of developing blood clots.

-- Some people also wear a special cuff that applies intermittent pressure to the legs.
+- Some people also wear special cuffs around the legs to keep the calf muscles moving.

-- Some people may have to wear the stockings and have the injections for a couple of weeks after the surgery.
+- Some people may have to wear the compression stockings and have the injections for a couple of weeks after the surgery.

-- You will have some pain and discomfort for several days after surgery, but this can be controlled with pain-relieving medicines.
+- You will have some pain and discomfort for several days after surgery, but this can be controlled with pain medicines.

 - Pain medicines may be given:

 - by an injection near your spinal column (epidural or spinal anaesthetic)

-- through a drip which you can control with a button (patient-controlled analgesia or PCA)
+- through a drip you can control with a button (patient-controlled analgesia or PCA)

 - as pills or tablets

 - through little tubes giving local anaesthetic near the wound (transversus abdominis plane or TAP block catheters)

 - Let your doctor or nurse know if you are in pain so they can adjust the medicines to make you as comfortable as possible.
 Do not wait until the pain is severe.

-- You will be given fluids through a drip (also called an intravenous or IV infusion) until you can start eating and drinking again.
+- You will be given fluids through a drip (also called an intravenous or IV infusion) until you can start drinking and eating.
 You may need a drip for a few days.

 - You may also have other tubes – from your bladder to drain urine (catheter) or from your abdomen to drain fluid from around the surgical area.

 - In most centres, you will be given water to drink a few hours after the surgery, and you will usually start on solid foods the day after the surgery (or even on the day of the surgery if you feel well).
 You may also be given nutritional supplements to drink.

 - Your treatment team will encourage you to walk the day after the surgery.

 - Avoid heavy lifting (more than 3–4 kg) for about 4–6 weeks.